 Both the College of Education and the College of Health Sciences are providing quality information dissemination and professional development opportunities for substance abuse prevention and addictions treatment professionals as well as other professionals interested in addictions.
 Given the insidious foothold of addictions problems in the American population, the ongoing health risks associated with addictions, and the infusion of government funding available to address these issues, the study of addictions is of vital importance.
-Hence, the creation of the Institute for the Study of Addiction.
+Hence, the creation of the Institute for the Study of Behavioral Health and Addiction.
 The Institute’s MISSION is to:

 - Expand information dissemination and research functions to meet growing needs in the Treasure Valley, state, and region.